 Because of the advanced technology we have to evaluate your jaws and your bite, we can expertly fit you with partials that fit well and are secure.
 You’ll be able to eat and chew comfortably and naturally.
 You can remove your partials at night to clean them.

 Full dentures replace all of the teeth on an upper or lower arch.
 They are removable and must be secured with an over-the-counter denture adhesive.
 Dental Health Associates will work closely with a denture lab to create a custom denture that fits securely and looks natural.

 The key to successful dentures is a superior, close fit.
 The more secure your dentures are, the better your jaw will get the chewing stimulation it needs to stay strong and maintain its shape.
 Like partials, dentures are artificial teeth that are fixed onto a gum-colored plastic base.
 They’re not worn at night, and you take them out to be cleaned.

 A root canal is needed when tooth decay infects the root of the tooth.
-It may be painful and you might just want to have the tooth pulled!
+It may be painful, and you might just want to have the tooth pulled!
 But we want to save your natural tooth if at all possible.
 Root canal surgery will clear the infection by removing pulp that is in the inner part of the tooth with the nerve endings and blood vessels.